HarvardOpenData/Datathon-Bootcamps/Rbootcamp_F2019/README.md

 ## What is R?

 As a powerful, free language built by statisticians for statisticians, R is an important tool for data scientists and statisticians like us.
 R is also extremely useful for other tasks like web development through the use of packages.
-See https://syllabusexplorer.harvard.edu/ or https://r4ds.had.co.nz/index.html for examples of websites and apps built with R Shiny.
+See https://syllabusexplorer.harvard.edu/, https://r4ds.had.co.nz/index.html or https://sbilliau.shinyapps.io/Genetics/ for examples of websites and apps built with R.

 ## What is RStudio?